Key takeaways from ambassador’s testimony on Ukraine

 WASHINGTON (AP) — Maybe it was a quid pro quo after all.

-A top U.S. diplomat told House impeachment investigators on Tuesday that President Donald Trump was withholding military aid to Ukraine unless the country’s president went public with a promise to investigate Democrats.
+A top U.S. diplomat told House impeachment investigators that President Donald Trump was withholding military aid to Ukraine unless the country’s president went public with a promise to investigate Democrats.

 Democrats said they were shocked and disturbed by what they heard.